-In the 1990s President John V. Griffith led a strategic planning process that placed the College on the path to distinction as a national liberal arts institution.
-During Griffith's tenure, the College changed its curriculum, built or expanded several academic buildings including:
+In the 1990s President John V. Griffith led a strategic planning process that placed the College on its path to distinction as a national liberal arts institution.
+During his tenure, the College changed its curriculum, as well as building or expanding several academic buildings including:

 In 1994, it adopted the name Lyon College to honor a family that had served it with distinction for more than a half-century.
 After a renewal of the decades-old discussion of changing the name, on the grounds that "Arkansas College" was too commonplace to express its distinction, the venerable school become Lyon College.

-The curriculum continued to grow with the addition of majors in accounting, business administration and computer science and, more recently, biochemistry and elementary education.
+The curriculum continued to grow with the addition of new majors.
 The 60,854-square-foot Derby Center for Science and Mathematics was completed in December 2003; the Kelley Baseball Complex opened in January 2004.

 In 2001, the College was recognized by U.S. News & World Report as one of America's "Best Liberal Arts Colleges."

-A fire in 2010 destroyed the student center and dining hall Edwards Commons.
-The building was rebuilt and opened to students in the fall of 2012.
-The rebuilt Edwards Commons features a bistro, dining hall, student life offices, The Scot Shop, student mailboxes, and a game room.
+A fire in 2010 destroyed Edwards Commons, the student center and dining hall.
+The rebuilt Edwards Commons opened to students in the fall of 2012 and features a bistro, dining hall, student life offices, The Scot Shop, student mailboxes, and a game room.

 In 2013, Lyon College reinstated football after a 62-year hiatus.
 Six-foot-three, 266-pound tight end Garett Denton of Batesville became the first Lyon College football player since 1951 when he signed a letter of intent Aug.
 20, 2013.
-Lyon also announced in 2013, that men's and women's wrestling would be added to the roster of sports.
+That year Lyon also added men's and women's wrestling to the roster of sports.